Skip to main content

 end

-Add the add_view_stylesheet and add_app_component_stylesheet to the top of each partial template that needs it:
+Add the add_view_stylesheet and add_app_component_stylesheet helpers to each view, usually this will be at the top of the file.

 add_view_stylesheet("homepage")